tansengming/stripe-subscribe/README.md

 end
 ```

-Run this on the command line to upload the plan to Stripe
+Run this on the command line to upload the plans to Stripe

 ```bash
 $ rake stripe:prepare